adein/hangouts_to_sms/README.md

 Scripts to convert exported Hangouts SMS/MMS messages to an SMS XML file.
  This is intended for Project Fi users that have been using Hangouts for texting along with the "Project Fi calls and SMS" option enabled who want to switch back to normal SMS/MMS apps.

+ These scripts and steps will allow you to export your Project Fi SMS/MMS messages from the Hangouts "cloud" and import them into the normal SMS/MMS database on your phone, thus retaining your message history.

 ##Liability, etc
 **Use at your own risk!** I claim no responsibility for the results of using these scripts or the steps outlined below.
 I do not provide any warranty or support.